AmalgamatedNanotechIndustries/Adversarial-AI-Model-Defeat/Project Goals and Research.md

 ## The Idea

-Overall intent is to develop several viable techniques for defeating visual AI models and classfiers.
+Overall idea is developing several viable techniques for defeating visual AI models and classfiers.
 This includes a blackbox approach targeting EO and IR cameras and sensors of an unknown manufacturer passing information back to a model for processing, with a 75% success rate.
+This is intended for model/classifier defeat of self (ID, gait analysis, etc.) or objects (vehicles, phones, etc.).

 ## Targets